mandeep/Job-Automate/README.rst

 Job Automate is a command line application written in Python using the Selenium and Click libraries.
 The application uses the Indeed Job Search API to find and apply to 'easily apply' jobs scraped by Indeed's job crawler.
 Job Automate requires access to Indeed's API with an Indeed Publisher Key.
-In order to obtain a key, please visit: http://www.indeed.com/publisher.
+To obtain a key, please visit: http://www.indeed.com/publisher.

 Disclaimer: This project was created as a proof of concept.